KallumJ/BitsCreativeUtils/README.md

-# BitsCreativeUtils
+# Bits Creative Utils

-A collection of utilities for the Bits creative server
+A collection of creative mode based utilities for the Bits Creative server.

-To be used in conjunction with:

-- BitsVanilla and it's recommended mods
-- WorldEdit
+## Features

+- A builders wand for automatically placing repeated blocks
+- `/nightvision` - toggles permanent night vision to the player
+- `/flightspeed \<speed\>` - applies the provided flight speed to the player
+- Tape measure item for measuring distance between 2 points.